Wind Chime Makeover | Paint & More

 Wooden Pieces of a Refurbished Wind Chime

-Here you will see that the only original wooden part I used was the clapper.
+Here, you will see that the clapper was the only original wooden part I re-used.
 I replaced the top of the wind chime and the wind catcher.
-For the wind catcher I used a scrap piece of thin plywood I cut on the table saw in the shape of a triangle.
+For the wind catcher, I used a scrap piece of thin plywood I cut on the table saw in a triangle shape.

-Look closely at the clapper and you will see I used a screw to hold the center string in place.
-For the top of the center string, I used a small tack to secure the wax thread and I tied a knot in the bottom at the wind catcher.
+Look closely at the clapper, and you will see I used a screw to hold the center string in place.
+For the top of the center string, I used a small tack to secure the wax thread and tied a knot in the bottom at the wind catcher.

-I used about 5 yards of the wax thread for this entire project.
-Three for stringing the tubes, and 2 for the top and center string.
+I used about 5 yards of wax thread for this entire project: 3 for stringing the tubes and 2 for the top and center strings.

 Now it’s time to visit my friends and see their awesome after photos.
 But, please, will you pin my wind chime before you go?
 Thanks!